-Site name NGR Site type Period Source Description Assessment Casterfell Hill NY 59407 02083 Cairn Prehistoric Field Survey A medium sized earthfast stone cairn located on a saddle between Belt How to the west and Casterfell Hill to the east and is immediately to the north of a small flat plateau on the edge of the valley side.
+Period Source Description Assessment Unknown Field Survey, OS current mapping A small cairn located on the top of Winterscleugh Crag.
+It is sub-circular, c 3m in diameter by up to 0.4m high and is constructed of small-medium sized sub-angular bedrock slabs.
+The cairn could possibly be prehistoric and funerary in nature due to its prominent position but there is little lichen growth on the stone surfaces.
+The cairn is located at a corner of a local parish boundary and could therefore be a more recent marker cairn.
+The site lies within the proposed development corridor adjacent to the footprint of wind Turbine 26 and crane hardstanding.
+Site number Site name NGR Site type 37 Casterfell Hill NY 59407 02083 Cairn Period Source Description Prehistoric Field Survey A medium sized earthfast stone cairn located on a saddle between Belt How to the west and Casterfell Hill to the east and is immediately to the north of a small flat plateau on the edge of the valley side.
 The cairn stands out against the surrounding topography as it has green grass covering a stone construction in an area where other than outcropping stone there is no loose stone on the ground.
 The cairn is a sub-oval mound of earthfast stones that is approximately 5m long east-west by 3.5m wide and up to 0.7m high.
 The cairn is possibly prehistoric as it commands extensive views into both Borrowdale and Bretherdale and is very prominent.
-The site lies within the proposed development corridor between wind turbines 23 and 24.

-Site number 38

-Site name Pipers Hill

-NGR NY 56379 05319

-Site type Peat Cutting Unknown

-Period Source Field Survey

-Description Distinct area of peat cutting located on the east side of Pipers Hill on the slope of the valley side of Brotherdale Bank.
+Assessment The site lies within the proposed development corridor between wind Turbines 23 and 24.
+It lies adjacent to the route of an access trackway.
+Site number Site name NGR Site type Period Source Description Assessment 38 Pipers Hill NY 56379 05319 Peat Cutting Unknown Field Survey A distinct area of peat cutting located on the east side of Pipers Hill, on the slope of the valley side of Brotherdale Bank.
 The site consists of three sub-square areas of peat cutting, each measuring approximately 15m square.
-The two westernmost are banked up to the east, downslope side, the easternmost is banked up to the west on the upslope side.
-The cuttings are only 0.3m deep but are distinct and unlike the

-Assessment natural erosion within the study area.
-The site lies partially within the proposed development corridor in the new access area to the west of wind turbine 8

-Site number 39

-Site name Red Crag Quarry II

-NGR Site type NY 55420 05977
+The westernmost two are banked up to the east, downslope side, and the easternmost is banked up to the west on the upslope side.
+The cuttings are only 0.3m deep but are distinct and contrast with the more irregular natural erosion scars within the study area.
+The site lies partially within the proposed development corridor to the west of wind Turbine 8 Site number Site name NGR Site type Period Source Description 39 Red Crag Quarry II NY 55420 05977 Quarry Post-Medieval Field Survey A small sub-circular quarry scoop located immediately to the north of Red Crag Quarry I (Site 9).

-Site type Period Quarry Post-Medieval

-Source Field Survey

-Description A small sub-circular quarry scoop located directly to the north of Red Crag Quarry I (Site 9).
 Unlike the first quarry this has not been filled-in.
-It measures approximately 18m diameter by up to 0.6m deep.
+It measures c18m diameter by up to 0.6m deep.
 The site is a localised quarry possibly associated with road building and enclosure walling.

-Assessment The site lies within the proposed development corridor in the new access area to the west of wind turbines 1 and 2
+The site lies within the proposed development corridor to the west of wind Turbines 1 and 2